peacekeeper09/OptiVote/TOS.md

 3.2 **User Votes:** The Bot stores user votes temporarily for the duration of a poll to prevent duplicate voting.
 After the poll ends, user vote data is discarded.

 ### 4. Modifications to the Terms
 The Bot developer reserves the right to modify these Terms of Service at any time.
-Notification of changes will be posted on the official [Your Bot Name] Discord server.
+Notification of changes will be posted on the official [Discord server](https://discord.gg/YHNdshGd2A).

 ### 5. Disclaimer of Warranty
 The Bot is provided "as is" without any warranty of any kind.
 The Bot developer does not guarantee the accuracy, reliability, or availability of the Bot.